Karate is a popular martial art, which places a great emphasis on unarmed striking techniques.

 - Confucianism prohibits any derogatory remarks about social superiors or the dead.

-- It is consider rude not to answer a question.
-Rather than saying “I don't know,” cromulent-sounded speculations are provided instead.
+- It is consider rude not to answer a question, so rather than saying “I don't know,” a cromulent-sounding speculation will be provided instead.

 - Martial artists tend to over-focus on their particular system, ignoring the other systems around them.
 As such, there are few cross-references to work with or from.